Cross Data Center Replication (XDCR)

 Cross Data Center Replication (XDCR) allows data to be replicated across clusters that are potentially located in different data centers.

-Cross Data Center Replication (XDCR) replicates data between clusters: this provides protection against data center failure, and also provides high-performance data-access for globally distributed, mission-critical applications.
+Cross Data Center Replication (XDCR) replicates data between a source bucket and a target bucket.
+The buckets may be located on different clusters, and in different data centers: this provides protection against data-center failure, and also provides high-performance data-access for globally distributed, mission-critical applications.

 Cross Data Center Replication differs from intra-cluster replication in the following, principal ways:

 As indicated by their respective names, intra-cluster replication replicates data across the nodes of a single cluster; while Cross Data Center Replication replicates data across multiple clusters, each potentially in a different data center.

 Whereas intra-cluster replication is configured and performed with reference to only a single bucket (to which all active and replica vBuckets will correspond), XDCR requires two buckets to be administrator-specified, for a replication to occur: one is the bucket on the source cluster, which provides the data to be replicated; the other is the bucket on the target cluster, which receives the replicated data.

 Whereas intra-cluster replication is configured at bucket-creation, XDCR is configured following the creation of both the source and target buckets.

 The starting, stopping, and pausing of XDCR all occur independently of whatever intra-cluster replication is in progress on either the source or target cluster.
 While running, XDCR continuously propagates mutations from the source to the target bucket.

 Prior to XDCR management, source and target clusters should be appropriately prepared, as described in Prepare for XDCR.
 Then, XDCR is managed in three stages:

 Define a reference to a remote cluster, which will be the target for Cross Data Center Replication.
 See Create a Reference.